 It was commissioned by Emperor Charles IV and constructed during the years 1348-55.
 Because it was deemed unconquerable, Karlstejn became the depository for the Emperor's coronation jewels and state documents for his whole empire.

-The castle still houses important Czech national treasures, the history and significance of which will be explained during our guided tour of the castle.
+The castle houses important Czech national treasures, the history and significance of which will be explained during our guided tour.

 On the tour we visit the Courtier's Hall, the Hall of Knights and chapel of St. Nicholas, the Chapter Deanery, the Royal Bedroom, the Audience and Banqueting Halls, the Hall of Ancestors, the Treasury and Jewels Hall, and the castle prison.